 Utility Giant PG&E Voluntarily Shuts Off Power, Could Impact 800,000 Californians

-Pacific Gas & Electric began cutting off power to nearly 800,000 customers across large swaths of Northern and Central California Wednesday morning, in a planned outage that it says is necessary to avoid the risk of fire.
+Pacific Gas & Electric began cutting off power to nearly 800,000 customers across large swaths of Northern and Central California on Wednesday morning, in a planned outage that it says is necessary to avoid the risk of fire.

 PG&E gave residents in more than 30 counties advance warnings about the power cut, which it says would "proactively" reduce the dangerous effects of a potential "widespread, severe wind event" forecast for Wednesday.

 The utility giant's transmission lines have been linked to wildfires that have devastated communities in California.
-It filed for bankruptcy protection in January, and it's been roundly criticized for mismanagement and safety failures.
+It filed for bankruptcy protection in January, and it has been roundly criticized for mismanagement and safety failures.

-As of Wednesday morning, people in Humboldt, Marin, Napa, Sonoma and other counties are currently without power in the initial phase of PG&E's Public Safety Power Shutoff.
+As of Wednesday morning, people in Humboldt, Marin, Napa, Sonoma and other counties are without power in the initial phase of PG&E's Public Safety Power Shutoff.

 "The decision to turn off power was based on forecasts of dry, hot and windy weather including potential fire risk," PG&E said in a statement about the outage.